chrisnoonan98675/site/xl-release/how-to/get-started-with-xl-release.markdown

 ## Step 1 Explore XL Release

-First, read the [essential background information](/xl-release/concept/core-concepts-of-xl-release.html) about XL Release's key concepts.
+First, read the [essential background information](/xl-release/concept/core-concepts-of-xl-release.html) about XL Release's key concepts and check out the [Visibility, Automation, and Control with XL Release and XL Deploy](https://www.youtube.com/watch?v=vyAGFcFjdxI) video.

 When you log in to XL Release for the first time, you'll see the task overview screen.
 A task called _Welcome!
 Click me to get started_ is assigned to you.
 Click the name of the task to follow a guided tour of XL Release's main features.